stagehand17/covid-argos/README.md

 - corona-cli `https://github.com/ahmadawais/corona-cli`

 # Configuration
 The following variables are intended to be set by the user.
-BITBAR_DIR is the directory you would like to keep the small cache files this script will create.
+ARGOS_DIR is the directory you would like to keep the small cache files this script will create.
 STATES is an array of strings for each state you want detailed COVID-19 stats of.
 TOP_N allows you to change between listing the top 'n' states or the specific states in STATES.
 N_STATES determines how many states are listed by TOP_N.
 TOP_N can also be modified by the menu in the application.
 ```
-BITBAR_DIR=~/Code/bitbar_plugins
+ARGOS_DIR=~/.config/argos/covid-argos
 STATES=("North Carolina" "New York" "California")
 TOP_N=false
 N_STATES=15